-Lane configurations within the Project Area consist primarily of two through lanes (NB and SB), with one auxiliary lane between interchanges in the NB direction and two auxiliary lanes in the SB direction.
-Within this segment, I-5 NB connects with five onand off-ramps, and I-5 SB connects with six on- and off-ramps, resulting in inadequate weave transitions (i.e., less than 2,000 feet) relative to current highway design standards (ODOT 2022).
+Lane configurations within the Project Area consist primarily of two through lanes (northbound [NB] and SB), with one auxiliary lane between interchanges in the NB direction and two auxiliary lanes in the SB direction.
+Within this segment, I-5 NB connects with five on- and off-ramps, and I-5 SB connects with six on- and offramps, resulting in inadequate weave transitions (i.e., less than 2,000 feet) relative to current highway design standards (ODOT 2022a).
 For example, one weave section provides only 1,075 feet for drivers to access I-5 from NE Broadway NB in the same area where drivers are merging onto I-405 and the Fremont Bridge from I-5.
-The configuration of these local interchanges within three regionally important freight and commuter routes (1-5, 1-405, and I-84) results in some of the highest traffic volumes found in the state (approximately 121,400 average annual daily trips).
+The configuration of these local interchanges within three regionally important freight and commuter routes (I-5, I-405, and I-84) results in some of the highest traffic volumes found in the state (approximately 121,400 average annual daily trips).
 The high volumes, closely spaced interchanges, and inadequate weaving transitions result in operational issues that delay movement of freight both within the Portland metropolitan area and on the I-5 corridor.
 Safety issues include some of the highest vehicle crash rates in Oregon and are compounded by the lack of shoulders for emergency access.
 Outside of the I-5 corridor, the Broadway/Weidler interchange and the surrounding area are characterized by frequent traffic congestion and accidents resulting in pedestrian and bicyclist injuries.

-To address these issues, the City of Portland and ODOT engaged in a collaborative multi-year transportation/urban planning process beginning in 2010 to develop a design concept for the I-5 Broadway/Weidler interchange that would improve safety and operations while complementing the land use, urban design, and transportation system envisioned for the planning districts of Lower Albina and Lloyd in the City's Adopted Central City 2035 Plan and Citywide Pedestrian Plan (PedPDX) (PBOT 2019b).
+To address these issues, the City of Portland and ODOT engaged in a collaborative multi-year transportation/urban planning process beginning in 2010 to develop a design concept for the I-5 Broadway/Weidler interchange that would improve safety and operations while complementing the land use, urban design, and transportation system envisioned for the planning districts of Lower Albina and Lloyd in the City's Adopted Central City 2035 Plan and Citywide Pedestrian Plan (PedPDX) (PBOT 2019a).
 This planning process led to the development of the Project.

 ODOT and FHWA prepared an EA for the Project in 2019 (2019 EA).
 On November 6, 2020, the FHWA published the 2020 FONSI REA.
 Since the issuance of the FONSI, ODOT has made changes to the design of the Project (discussed in Section 2.1) to create a Revised Build Alternative.
 The changes focused primarily on design improvements to include a larger, contiguous highway cover with improved structural integrity to support multi-story buildings.
+ODOT and FHWA published the 2022 SEA on November 15, 2022, with a public comment period that ended on January 4, 2023.
+Based on public comments, ODOT made refinements to the design of the Revised Build Alternative that are reflected in this RSEA.